 May 27 - Arthur J. Dyer Birthday.
 Our observatory's

-This portrait of Arthur J. Dyer was genesis of a relationship thatpainted by Muriel Musselsfinanced the fulfillment ofSeyfert, astronomer and wife ofseyfert's vision to buildthe observatory's first Director,Seyfert's vision to buildDr.
-Carl Seyfert.
-She cleverlyVanderbilt's new observatory inincorporated his business in thethe early 1950's.
+This portrait of Arthur J. Dyer was genesis of a relationship that painted by Muriel Mussels Seyfert, astronomer and wife of the observatory's first Director, Dr. Carl Seyfert.
+She cleverly incorporated his business in the background.
+(NSCDA-TN)